Linaro/website/_posts/current/blog/2022-05-19-mhi-bus-for-endpoint-devices-upstreamed-to-linux-kernel.md

 But soon we came up against the limitations imposed by iATU and one of them was the availability of only 8 outbound/inbound windows.
 The iATU uses outbound windows to map the host address space in the endpoint and inbound windows to map the endpoint address space in the host (mostly BAR region).
 In the MHI EP stack, we needed to map many host buffers in the endpoint memory.
 But since there were only 8 windows available, we decided to keep only a couple of mappings constant and dynamically map the rest.
 This solved the problem for us.

 The other issue was the alignment requirement of the host address for mapping using the outbound window.
 The configuration of the PCIe IP in SDX55 required the host address to be 4k aligned.
-Initially, we tried to use the "**bounce buffer**" technique in the MHI host stack to allocate the 4k aligned buffers.
+Initially, we tried to use the **bounce buffer** technique in the MHI host stack to allocate the 4k aligned buffers.
 But that proved to be costly as using the bounce buffer takes up extra cycles to [copy the buffers](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/bus/mhi/host/main.c#n191) in the host.
 Then finally Linaro Engineer, **Dmitry Baryshkov** pitched in and shared a trick that allowed us to map the host buffers without alignment requirements.

 Below is the illustration of the trick.
 Let's assume that the endpoint needs to map the host address starting from 0x40000100 with a size of 4KB (0x1000) to its local memory at 0x10000000:

 1. Find out the offset of the host address that when substracted gives the 4k aligned address.

-offset = 0x40000100 % 0x1000; / *offset = 0x100* /
+	`offset = 0x40000100 % 0x1000; /* offset = 0x100 */`

 2. Allocate the endpoint memory including the offset along with the actual size.

-buffer = alloc_addr(0x100 + 0x1000);
+	`buffer = alloc_addr(0x100 + 0x1000); /* alloc_addr(offset + actual size) */`
-/ *alloc_addr(offset + actual size)* /

 3. Map the host address starting from the aligned address to the total size including the offset.

-map_addr(buffer, 0x40000100 - 0x100, 0x100 + 0x1000);
-/ *map_addr(buffer, address - offset, offset + actual size)* /
+	`map_addr(buffer, 0x40000100 - 0x100, 0x100 + 0x1000); /* map_addr(buffer, address - offset, offset + actual size) */`

 4. Finally we can do memcpy to the actual host address by adding the offset to the buffer with the actual size.

-memcpy_fromio(0x10000000, buffer + 0x100, 0x1000);
+	`memcpy_fromio(0x10000000, buffer + 0x100, 0x1000);`

 In the above steps, we mapped the 4k aligned address of the unaligned address, then copied only the memory that we were interested in.
 This proved to be a nice and elegant hack to work around the iATU limitation.

 ## Putting all the pieces together

 Once we were able to get the MHI EP stack up and running, we added all the pieces together.
-That included an MHI EP controller driver modelled as a PCI EPF driver and the MHI EP client driver modelled as a networking driver utilizing the ***IP_SW0 channels***.
-With all these drivers in place, we got SDX55 enumerated as a modem in the host and got the network devices “***mhi_swip0***” to appear at both host and endpoint representing the ***IP_SW0*** channels.
-Through the network device, we were able to communicate between host and endpoint over networking utilities such as ***ping, ssh, iperf,*** etc,...
+That included an MHI EP controller driver modelled as a PCI EPF driver and the MHI EP client driver modelled as a networking driver utilizing the **IP_SW0** channels.
+With all these drivers in place, we got SDX55 enumerated as a modem in the host and got the network devices **mhi_swip0** to appear at both host and endpoint representing the **IP_SW0** channels.
+Through the network device, we were able to communicate between host and endpoint over networking utilities such as **ping, ssh, iperf,** etc,...

 ## Data connectivity